Wind power in India

 Wind power generation capacity in India has significantly increased in recent years.
-As of 31 January 2023, the total installed wind power capacity was 41.983 gigawatts (GW), the fourth largest installed wind power capacity in the world.
+As of 31 March 2025, the total installed wind power capacity was 50.00 gigawatts (GW).
+India has the fourth largest installed wind power capacity in the world.
 Wind power capacity is mainly spread across the southern, western, and northwestern states.
+The onshore wind power potential of India was assessed at 132 GW with minimum 32% CUF at 120 m above the local ground level (agl).
+Whereas, the estimated potential at minimum 25% CUF is 695 GW at 120 agl.

 Wind power costs in India are decreasing rapidly.
 The levelised tariff of wind power reached a record low of ₹2.43 per kWh (without any direct or indirect subsidies) during auctions for wind projects in December 2017.
-However, the levelised tariff increased to ₹3.17 per kWh in March 2021.
+However, the levelised tariff increased to ₹3.17 per kWh in May 2023.
 In December 2017, union government announced the applicable guidelines for tariff-based wind power auctions to bring more clarity and minimise the risk to the developers.
-Wind power installations occupy only 2% of the wind farm area facilitating rest of the area for agriculture, plantations, etc.
+Wind power installations occupy only 2% of the wind farm area facilitating rest of the area for agriculture, plantations, etc. Wind power plants are also capable to provide fast frequency response in ramping up falling grid frequency.

-National Wind power potential

-The Indian government has installed over 800 wind-monitoring stations all over the country through the National Institute of Wind Energy (NIWE) and issued wind potential maps at 50m, 80m, 100m, and 120m above ground level.
-The recent assessment indicates a gross wind power potential of 302 GW in the country at 100 meters and 695.50 GW at 120 meters above ground level.
-The estimated potential is found on the higher side as the present installed capacity is operating below 20% CUF on average against the minimum 30% CUF considered while assessing the wind potential.

 Installed capacity

 The table below shows India's year on year installed wind power, annual wind power generation and annual growth in wind power generation since 2006.
-Wind power generation in India ranks fifth globally in 2021.
+Wind power generation in India ranks fourth globally in 2024.